dbeurive/backend/README.md

 # Introduction

 Although ORM exist, using SQL is a valid strategy.

+There is no « one size fits all approach ».
+There are many ways to access data from an application.
+The three mostly used techniques are : stored procedures, direct SQL within the application’s code, and ORM.
+Each of these techniques present advantages and drawbacks, depending on the context (the size of the company, the type of projects...).
-And one should not start using an ORM just because it is the recommended choice, or because it is part of the default framework’s distribution.
+And one should not start using an ORM just because it is the « universally recommended » choice (by the creator of the ORM), or because it is part of the default framework’s distribution.

-In many ways, plain good old SQL is a pragmatic choice.
+In many situations, using SQL is a far better solution than using an ORM.

 This project is an attempt to make using SQL an even more pragmatic approach by providing a simple way to organise and to document SQL.